Car Accident LawyerWho Pays for Medical Care after a Car Accident that Wasn't My Fault?

 When you're injured in a car accident, the payment of your medical bills often depends on whether the accident happens in a no-fault state.

-No-fault car insurance means that your auto insurer will pay some or all of your medical bills when you're in a car accident regardless of who was at fault for the accident.
+A no-fault car insurance policy means that your insurance carrier will pay for some or all of your medical care if you're in a car accident, regardless of who was at fault for the accident.

 Each no-fault insurance plan will have limits with their no-fault coverage.

-If your medical bills exceed that state's no-fault limit, you are responsible for paying them.
+If your medical payments exceed that state's no-fault limit, you are responsible for paying the rest.

 If you have health insurance, that will kick in and pay your medical bills.